Lexi4eg/My_Portfolio_1.2/README.md

 ## Hi this is my Personal Website
 It uses NextJs 13 with turbopack and tailwindcss for styling.
 It has also and blog and snake included.

+### snake
-The snake uses client-site Rendering and has its own style.
+It uses client-site Rendering and has its own style.

+### contact Forum
+The contact Forum uses a node js library called nodemailer, which sends a email to my personal email adress with an api call in the aplication.

 ## Getting Started